PostgreSQL now function

 SELECT NOW() - INTERNAL '-1 DAY';

-The now() function in Postgresql will return the current date and time with the time zone.
+The now() function in PostgreSQL returns the current date and time, including the time zone.
 The now() function doesn’t have any parameters or arguments.
-The format for now function will return the current date as a ‘YYYY-MM-DD’.
+The format for the now function will return the current date as a ‘YYYY-MM-DD’.
 We use the following syntax for the now function in PostgreSQL.

 select cast(now() as date);

-A millisecond is basically one-thousandth of a second.
+A millisecond is one-thousandth of a second.
 A microsecond is one-millionth of a second.
-There are various ways for explaining the now( )function without milliseconds.
-Let’s check the different queries for the same.
+There are various ways to explain the now( )function without milliseconds.
+Let’s review the different queries for this.

 SELECT now()::timestamp(0);